Establishing boundaries and learning how to fire a client gracefully are healthy skills to attain.

 But how do you make sure you don't end up stuck in the same situation again?
 You need to create a client filtration system.
 Don't accept someone as a customer just because they have a pulse and a checkbook.

-I treat my business as if it were an exclusive boutique hotel.
+A good thought exercise is to think of your business as if it were an exclusive boutique hotel.

 All of the suites share walls.
 Each client is nicely tucked into the fully furnished, comfortable, happy boxes.
 Coexisting nicely.
 They greet each other in the hallway on the way to the gym.
 They hold the elevator for you and say lovely things to your kids about their manners.
 They may have bad days but overall they are great to work with and be around.
 They are always kind to the waitstaff.